Shane Sutton: Coaching career

 After retiring Shane worked as a coach with Welsh Cycling, taking the team to a successful Manchester Commonwealth Games before joining the British Cycling set-up in 2002.
 He was also employed as head coach at Team Sky but scaled back his involvement to become a part-time performance adviser for the professional team in 2013.
 Following the departure of Dave Brailsford from his role as British Cycling's Performance Director in April 2014, Sutton was promoted from his previous position as head coach to the newly created role of Technical Director.

 Sutton resigned from British Cycling in 2016, after allegations of discrimination were made against him by Paralympic gold medalist Darren Kenny and cyclist Jessica Varnish.
-An internal investigation by British Cycling upheld one of nine accusations of discriminatory language against Varnish.
+A subsequent internal investigation by British Cycling upheld a complaint of "inappropriate and discriminatory language" used by Sutton against Varnish.
 UK Sport, the UK national sport funding body, expressed serious concerns over British Cycling's handling of the investigation.

 During 2017 and 2018, Sutton was head coach for the national Chinese track cycling team.